ldap3 strictly conforms to the current RFCs for the version 3 of the LDAP protocol (from 4510 to 4519):

 - ldap3 doesn’t need a C compiler neither the OpenLDAP library.

-- The library is self-contained and its installation is the same on any platform.
+- The library is self-contained and its installation is the same on any supported platform.

-- Socket and thread programming is appropriate for the platform used, with no changes needed in the configuration and in the exposed API.
+- Socket and thread programming is appropriate for the platform in use, no change is needed in the configuration and in the exposed API.

 - The ldap3 library depends on the standard Python library and the pyasn1 package only.
 If you need Kerberos support